zaryab02-eng/Projects/projects/Gym-Z/README.md

 1. Configure Firebase with Google sign-in enabled (see [Firebase Project Setup](#firebase-project-setup-from-scratch)).
 2. Open `http://localhost:5173/login` and click **Continue with Google**.
 3. After sign-in, the app automatically routes you to `/dashboard` if your gym already exists, or `/create-gym` if you are setting up your first gym.
+On `/create-gym`, a **⋮** menu in the navbar offers **Logout** even before a gym workspace exists (e.g. right after deleting one).
 4. Once a gym exists, the dashboard, members, plans, and blacklist screens load from the authenticated gym workspace.
 5. Inside the main app, the navbar shows the current gym name (in cursive) plus a **⋮ menu** with **Delete Gym** and **Logout** actions for the active workspace.
 Logging out returns you to the public landing page (`/`), not the login screen.